 Recommendations for performance measurement and quality improvement have been listed because DHCS views the data to be collected and analyzed as indicators on the need for quality assessments and strategies, not necessarily as indicators of compliance.
 For example, it does not help consumers for the inpatient hospitalization rate to go down, if consumers with legitimate clinical needs for hospitalization cannot get admitted or wait in emergency rooms for extended periods for a bed.
 Nor is simple engagement in services by itself an indicator of success, unless other outcomes, such as reduced readmissions, are also attained.
 Compliance indicators typically focus on processes such as certification of staff, preparation of service plans, and documentation of service encounters.
 These are important underpinnings of quality and results for participants, but they are not specifically participant focused.
-The key to effective performance measurement and quality improvement is an appropriate balance of process and participant outcome measures.
+Effective performance measurement and quality improvement must include participant outcome measures.